intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 ```
 As you can see, the `subhandler` steals the kernel's function name, and receives two pointer arguments: the first one points to the kernel arguments from the SYCL runtime, and the second one to the `__nativecpu_state` struct.

+## Handling barriers

+On SYCL Native CPU, calls to `__spirv_ControlBarrier` are handled using the `WorkItemLoopsPass` from the oneAPI Construction Kit.
+This pass handles barriers by splitting the kernel between calls calls to `__spirv_ControlBarrier`, and creating a wrapper that runs the subkernels over the local range.
+In order to correctly interface to the oneAPI Construction Kit pass pipeline, SPIRV builtins are converted to `mux` builtins (used by the OCK) by the `ConvertToMuxBuiltinsSYCLNativeCPUPass`.

 ## Kernel registration

 In order to register the Native CPU kernels to the SYCL runtime, we applied a small change to the `clang-offload-wrapper` tool: normally, the `clang-offload-wrapper` bundles the offload binary in an LLVM-IR module.
 Instead of bundling the device code, for the Native CPU target we insert an array of function pointers to the `subhandler`s, and the `pi_device_binary_struct::BinaryStart` and `pi_device_binary_struct::BinaryEnd` fields, which normally point to the begin and end addresses of the offload binary, now point to the begin and end of the array.